• Skip to primary navigation

 9. Remove the chocolate chunk and test the temper of the chocolate by dipping the tip of a knife into the melted chocolate and setting it on your counter.
 If the chocolate hardens within a few minutes and is shiny the chocolate is tempered and ready to work with.

-10. If needed you can return the chocolate to the microwave and heat at 50% power for 5 seconds to keep it warm.
+10. If needed you can return the chocolate to the microwave and heat it at 50% power for 5 seconds to keep it warm.

 How to melt candy melts?

-2. Heat on high power for 30 second increments, stirring after each, until about 75% melted.
+2. Heat on high power for 30-second increments, stirring after each, until about 75% melted.

 3. Allow the residual heat of the melted chocolate to melt the remaining wafers as you stir until completely melted.